noxiousghost/clockify-tracker/README.md

   This command will display logs related to the monitor process.
 Use it to review idle/active transitions, timer events, and session details that have been recorded while the monitor was running.
 This is useful for troubleshooting, auditing, or reviewing your time tracking history.

+## Troubleshooting

+### No notifications on macOS

+If you are not receiving notifications on macOS, you may need to adjust your system settings.

+- **Check System Settings for Notifications:**
+  - Go to **System Settings > Notifications**.
+  - Look for **Terminal** (or your specific terminal application if you use another one like iTerm).
+  - Make sure that **Allow Notifications** is turned on for it.
+  - If you see an entry for **Node**, ensure it also has permissions.

+Often, the first time a script tries to send a notification, macOS will ask for permission.
+If this was accidentally denied, you won't see any notifications.

 ## Linux Requirements

 X server development package and pkg-config are required to run `desktop-idle` package: